MoKee/contributors-cloud-generator/README.md

 This project is based in a modified version of the [kumo](https://github.com/kennycason/kumo) library.

-Copyright © 2015 The CyanogenMod Project
+Copyright © 2015 The MoKee OpenSource Project